 Former University of Cincinnati pitcher J.D.
-Heilmann returned to Cincinnati in 2010 and begins his fourth season of work as the Bearcats pitching coach and recruiting coordinator after a seven-year stint with Xavier University.
+Heilmann returned to Cincinnati in 2010 and begins his fifth season of work as the Bearcats pitching coach and recruiting coordinator after a seven-year stint with Xavier University.

 Heilmann, who is regarded as one of the top young pitching coaches in college baseball, is known for his ability to develop and relate to pitchers.
 Heilmann's skills were never more evident than when he overtook a Cincinnati pitching staff that posted a 6.73 ERA in 2009 and shrunk the group's ERA to 4.25 in 2010, which ranked third in the BIG EAST Conference and 26th nationally.